SacDeNoeuds/generate-jsdoc-example-tests/README.md

 ## Why

 I love documenting my functions using JSDoc examples – imo example are the best doc one can have! – but I was tired of my doc getting obsolete.
-And tests don't provide in-IDE doc, so I figured: why not reconcile the 2 ?
+And tests don't provide in-IDE doc, so I figured: why not reconcile the 2 ?<br>
 Write JSDoc examples, and generate tests from them…
 1. To make sure examples never go obsolete 😍.
 2. … And to test my stuff like I would anyway, you sillies 🤓